-The Bolivar Technical College nursing students are to follow the Policy for the Prevention of Human Immunodeficiency Virus (HIV) Transmission of the health-care facility in which they are practicing.
-Additionally, following the Center for Disease Control (CDC) recommendations, students are to observe "universal blood and body fluid precautions" in the care of all patients, especially including those emergency care settings in which the risk of blood exposure is increased and the infection status of the patient is usually unknown.
-Principles of HIV Transmission, precautions and procedures will be covered in the program curriculum.
+Bolivar Technical College nursing students are to follow the Policy for the Prevention of Human Immunodeficiency Virus (HIV) Transmission of the health-care facility in which they are practicing.
+Additionally, following the Center for Disease Control (CDC) recommendations, students are to observe "universal blood and body fluid precautions" in the care of all patients, especially including those emergency care settings in which the risk of blood exposure is increased, and the infection status of the patient is usually unknown.
+Principles of HIV Transmission, precautions and procedures will be covered in the program curriculum prior to clinical rotations, and throughout.
 Students are expected to follow the guidelines as taught.